KD5FMU/Supermon2-Mod-for-Supermon-7.4/README.md

 Here is how to install it

-Step 1 - Lets go tot he Home directory
+⭐️ Step 1 - Lets go to the Home directory
 ```
 cd ~
 ```

-Step 2 - Then we need to dowload the script installer
+⭐️ Step 2 - Then we need to dowload the script installer
 ```
 sudo wget https://raw.githubusercontent.com/KD5FMU/Supermon2-Mod-for-Supermon-7.4/refs/heads/main/supermon2_mod.sh
 ```

-Step 3 - Then we need to make the file executable
+⭐️ Step 3 - Then we need to make the file executable
 ```
 sudo chmod +x suermon2_mod.sh
 ```

-Step 4 - Then we can execute the script installer
+⭐️ Step 4 - Then we can execute the script installer
 ```
 sudo ./supermon2_mod.sh
 ```

-Once the file begins it will stop and open the node_info.ini file for you modify to your own settings
+🇺🇸 Once the file begins it will stop and open the node_info.ini file for you modify to your own settings